gcallah/BookReviews/hume.md

 if, as the authors arguably contend, the binomial theorem is actually important to modern economics, how is it relevant to our evaluation of Hume's status as an economist that *someone else* had developed it before he wrote about economics?
+The authors generally make a good case for Hume's importance in the history of economics, so what is the point of introducing irrelevancies like these into the discussion?

-Hume's own take on the status of natural laws: that we have no real knowledge of causes, and no reason to think natural laws always have and always will hold, clearly undermines his argument against accepting evidence for miracles (they violate natural laws, so we should never believe in them).
-But Hume's prejudice against religion was clearly more important to him than was consistency.
-Since they discuss both of these aspects of Hume's thought, they ought to have noted this discrepancy.
+Hume's own take on the status of natural laws -- that we have no real knowledge of causes, and no reason to think natural laws always have and always will hold -- clearly undermines his argument against accepting evidence for miracles (they violate natural laws, so we should never believe in them).
+Since the authors discuss both of these aspects of Hume's thought, they ought to have noted this inconsistency.

 The authors do not seem to realize that Holy Eucharist and Reconciliation are